|Rob Cooper Biography|

-Rob Cooper was named just the fourth head coach of the Wright State baseball program on July 14th, 2004, and began to model it after him as a person and a competitor.
-Finishing his ninth season at the helm in 2013, Cooper has guided his teams to seven-straight 30+ win seasons, has made six appearances in the Horizon League Championship Game, winning three of them, and has led WSU to three NCAA Regional berths.
+Rob Cooper was named just the fourth head coach of the Wright State baseball program on July 14th, 2004.
+In nine seasons, Cooper guided his teams to seven-straight 30+ win seasons, has made six appearances in the Horizon League Championship Game, winning three of them, and led WSU to three NCAA Regional berths.

 The California native took the reins of the Wright State program after serving as an assistant coach at national-power Oral Roberts and immediately instilled a renewed passion and focus to this already strong program.
 He has helped the program grow through fund raising and community involvement, organizing the Wright State Baseball First Pitch Banquet before the start of each season and planning the annual Military Appreciation Night at Nischwitz Stadium.

 He directed the program to almost 300 victories, with his 2007 squad setting the school standard with 21 wins in Horizon League play.
 He is one of only five coaches to lead his team to multiple Division I NCAA Tournaments at Wright State, guiding the Raiders to a Regional in 2006, 2009 and 2011.
 He has watched 21 of his players sign professional contracts, seven of those being selected in the Major League Baseball Draft, while four players have garnered All-American honors, 47 players have been selected to the All-League teams and 18 players have earned All-Newcomer honors.